PHOENIX 80mW

 More delicate than directly-injected diode laser pointers/modules.

-PRODUCT TYPE: Pen style laser module
+PRODUCT TYPE: Pen style portable laser

 LAMP TYPE: DPSS diode laser/NdYVO4/KTP crystals